rebelvg/KolpaqueClientElectron/README.md

 - Services Support
   - KLPQ Stream Service
   - Twitch (only after login via Twitch)
-  - Youtube (only after you agree to [youtube's terms of use](https://www.youtube.com/t/terms), located in the settings)
+  - Youtube (only after you agree to [youtube's terms of use](https://www.youtube.com/t/terms), located in the settings menu)
   - Anything Streamlink Supports
 - Notifications
 - Auto-Import